Kim Min-seok (politician): Early political career (1990–92)

 Kim started his political career in 1990 when he joined the Democratic Party, known as the Little Democrats, led by Lee Ki-taek.
 He, therefore, did not share a same party with Kim Dae-jung, who led the Peace Democratic Party (PDP) at that time, till both the PDP and the Little Democrats were merged and re-founded as the Democratic Party in 1991.

-Prior to the 1992 election, Kim was nominated the Democratic candidate for Yeongdeungpo 2nd constituency by the co-Presidents, Kim Dae-jung and Lee Ki-taek.
+Prior to the 1992 election, Kim was nominated the Democratic candidate for Yeongdeungpo District 2nd constituency by the co-Presidents, Kim Dae-jung and Lee Ki-taek.
 He faced off against the former Deputy Prime Minister and the ruling Democratic Liberal Party (DLP) nominee Rha Woong-bae but lost to the DLP candidate by a margin of 260 votes.
 He demanded a recount but the margin was slightly widened for 25 votes.

 Following the defeat, Kim moved to the United States for a Master of Public Administration from John F. Kennedy School of Government of Harvard University.
 He returned to South Korea prior to the 1995 local elections where he helped his party's nominee for the Mayor of Seoul Cho Soon.
 He attracted the youth votes and Cho was elected to the position.